GreenwichDB/GreenwichDB/README.md

 ## How does it work?

 Simple.
-We have a `dbFunctions` table and a `grenwich` table.
+We have a `dbFunctions` table and a `greenwich` table.
 What we do, is define our functions on `dbFunctions`, then when you call `GetDB` iterate through each function and return an instance of it.
 This means that you don't have to do `dbFunctions:Set("hello", "key", "value")` - simply `Grenwich:GetDB("hello"):Set("key", "value")`

 ## Usage